nicoleepp/JuliaCloud-AWS-State/README.md

 - Taking advantage of Julia's multiple dispatch for making AWS service requests
 - Automating the creation and updating of service definitions using GitHub actions
+- Low and High Level API wrappers

+After the release of `AWSCore.jl@2.0` the archive and deprecation of other low and high level wrapper packages can occur.

 The proposed architecture for a system would look like: